Blade Putter

 Who should use a blade putter?

-Golfers whose natural putting stroke has a pronounced arc tend to pair well with a blade's more common toe-hang balance, and golfers who prioritize feel and feedback over maximum forgiveness often prefer blades as well.
+Golfers whose natural putting stroke has a pronounced arc tend to pair well with a blade's more common toe-hang balance.
+Golfers who prioritize feel and feedback over maximum forgiveness often prefer blades as well.

 Are blade putters less forgiving than mallets?

-Generally yes — blades push less mass to the perimeter of the head than mallets, so off-center strikes typically produce a larger loss of distance and start-line accuracy on a blade.
+Generally yes.
+This means blades push less mass to the perimeter of the head than mallets.
+As a result, off-center strikes typically produce a larger loss of distance and start-line accuracy on a blade.

 Related terms